virgesmith/neworder/docs/api.md

 ```

-Constructs a model object from a timeline and a seeder function
+Constructs a model object with an empty timeline and a seeder function, for continuous-time models

 ```python